bretrzaun/DeploymentCommand/README.md

 ## Configuration

-For each environment create configuration file named like the environment.
+For each environment create a configuration file named like the environment.

 **NOTE:** The nodes must be accessible via SSH-based authentication.